bluwy/website/src/projects/luatween-for-rainmeter/index.md

     link: https://github.com/BjornLuG/LuaTween-for-Rainmeter
 ---

-A Lua library that works with Rainmeter to easily tween meters.
+A Lua library for Rainmeter to easily tween meters and measures.
 It uses [tween.lua](https://github.com/kikito/tween.lua), a Lua tweening library to bind into usage in Rainmeter.

 ## What I've Learned